longturn/freeciv21/docs/Playing/LT-Guide/first-turn.rst

 .. note::
-  If you have not played a game in some time or if this is a first time to play, be sure to explore the in-game help.
+  If you have not played a game in some time or if this is a first time to play, be sure to explore the in-game help from the :menuselection:`help` menu.
 There is very important information in there.
 Refer to it often as you progress through the game.
 You may also some some additional insight by reading the :ref:`other tutorials <lt-game-guide-other-tutorials>`.